realworldocaml/book/en/files-modules-and-programs.md

 Now, to expose this usefully in the interface, we need to expose both the function and the type `median` with its definition.
 Note that values (of which functions are an example) and types have distinct namespaces, so there's no name clash here.
-The following two lines added to `freq.mli` does the trick.
+Adding the following two lines added to `counter.mli` does the trick.

 ```ocaml
 type median = | Median of string